orbitlens/blog-stellar-expert/posts/tiny-things-matter-or-detective-novel-featuring-stellar-dex/index.md

 This is the story about one small error in the [Stellar](https://stellar.org) Decentralized Exchange matching engine which could lead to the market panic and tradings halt.

-#### Chapter 1.
+## Chapter 1.
 Traces

 ![](traces.jpg)

 About nine months ago I was working on improvements in [StellarExpert](https://stellar.expert) trades aggregation when I spotted a strange thing.
 Charts displayed occasional price spikes for some trading pairs, sometimes more than 1000%.
 My first thought was that those markets lack liquidity, which is a common issue for new assets.
 However, the same spikes were detected for top assets with tight orderbook.
 Weird, very-very weird…

-When I dug through the database and checked the trading effects, I found that those price deviations were caused by “dust” trades with an extra-small trading amount, like 0.0000001 XLM.
+When I dug through the database and checked the trading effects, I found that those price deviations were caused by "dust" trades with an extra-small trading amount, like 0.0000001 XLM.
 So I decided that was just a Horizon rounding error on the effect serialization step because the operations displayed prices close to the current market price and it happened only with extra-small amounts.
 Therefore all I need to normalize the price history chart was to exclude trades with the amount less than, say, 0.0000100 XLM from the aggregation pipeline.

-#### Chapter 2.
+## Chapter 2.
 Suspicions

 ![](suspicions.jpg)

 Next day I was fiddling with the minimum amount threshold for the trades to be included in the history stats when suddenly I discovered a pattern.
-“Dust” trades caused trades execution 1:1 despite the assets been trading and the original order price.
+"Dust" trades caused trades execution 1:1 despite the assets been trading and the original order price.
 Summing up accounts balances in the database showed that the trades actually happened at the 1:1 rate.
 Such behavior resulted in especially impressive OHLC price charts for BTC-anchored assets (NaoBTC, Papaya, VCBear).
 Fluctuations looked monstrous; candles showed **~99.995%** sudden price drops from the regular market price.

 That was a bug – moreover, a bug in Stellar Core.
 So I sat and started composing a bug report for the SDF team.
-It looked like the rounding has been initially implemented in such fashion to prevent the market from bloating with such “dust leftover” offers.
+It looked like the rounding has been initially implemented in such fashion to prevent the market from bloating with such "dust leftover" offers.

-#### Chapter 3.
+## Chapter 3.
 Threat

 ![](threat.jpg)